PaoloMonti42/salt/docs/0x03_the_playground.md

 ```

-For convenience, I also developed an user-space application to control the driver.
+For convenience, I also developed a user-space application to control the driver.
 It sports a nice interface and a small menu.
 It also provides the ability to read and execute a list of commands from a file, saving the hassle of manually inputting the same (or slightly different) sequence of inputs every time.

-This is an usage example.
+This is a usage example.
 Since the kernel driver will only show its output through **printk**, keep `dmesg` open to see important information.

 ```
 root@ubuntu:~# ./drive